DataDog/hiring-engineers/answers.md

 _Welcome to your Vagrant-built virtual machine._

-###### Datadog and Agent Reporting Metrics
+##### Datadog and Agent Reporting Metrics

-Get Started with Datadog using Datadog Recruiting Candidate as the Company.
-Follow the instructions to install your first Datadog Agent for Ubuntu.
+Signed up using `Datadog Recruiting Candidate` as Company, following the instructions to `install your first Datadog Agent for Ubuntu`.

 ![Instructions to install your first Datadog Agent for Ubuntu](https://i.imgur.com/nG4CXDv.png)